New lower bounds on scattering amplitudes: non-locality constraints: Summary conclusions

 for $j(t)<0$ and $t\leq -8m^2\Delta_*,$ where $N-j(0)>0$ by construction and $\Delta_*>0$ was defined by the equation $\tilde{f}(\Delta_*)=2[N-j(0)]\sqrt{2\Delta_*};$ see sec.~\ref{sec:regge-traj-monot} for more details.
 Such a bound on the Regge trajectory is derived under the assumption of polynomial boundedness ($\alpha=0$) and is very important because it forbids linear behaviors for negative $t.$ This also provides a clear explanation why the linear behavior of the Regge trajectory for the Veneziano amplitude in perturbative string theory causes a violation of the Cerulus-Martin bound, as we discussed in detail in sec.~\ref{sec:examp-string}.

 Our results provide rigorous and quite general lower bounds on elastic scattering amplitudes.
 Moreover, they can be useful tools to constrain and/or gain information on the underlining UV theories.
 In sec.~\ref{sec:examples} we investigated several applications of the newly derived lower bounds.
 By analysing the high-energy behavior of scattering amplitudes and BH formation in gravity we used the lower bound in the hard-scattering regime to constrain the degree of non-locality of gravitational theories.
-In particular, we found a new non-locality bound given by $\alpha\geq 1/2$ in $D=4$ spacetime dimensions, which implies that gravitational theories (such as Einstein's general relativity) are non-localizable (or quasi-local) according to Jaffe's classification.
+In particular, we found a new non-locality bound given by $\alpha\geq 1/2$ in $D=4$ spacetime dimensions, which suggests that gravitational theories (such as Einstein's general relativity) may have fundamentally non-local characteristics.
 In addition, we studied the high-energy behavior of scattering amplitudes in the classicalization proposal, the Galileon model, perturbative string theory, and infinite-derivative QFTs.
 By means of our lower bounds, we constrained their degree of non-locality.

 The non-locality bound turns out to be quite weak for the Galileon model, but it can be stronger in the more general case of classicalization for certain values of the number of fields and derivatives in the interaction potential.
 In perturbative string theory we obtained $\alpha\geq 1/2,$ implying that tree-level string amplitudes cannot be captured by a local QFT description.